swarmfund/swarm-psim/README.md

 - Named return arguments should only be used for non-obvious values being returned, especially for values of simple type (string, int, bool, etc);
 if named return arguments are used, return statements should return the variables explicitly, empty implicit returns should be avoided.

+- Use yaml string for *big.Int, viper will parse numerics as float64 if they are big enough